Babesia and Lyme Disease: Symptoms & Treatment

 What Is Babesia?

-The parasite is transmitted by Ixodes ticks—the same ticks that transmit Lyme disease and other coinfections.
-A single tick bite may transmit multiple pathogens.
+It is transmitted by Ixodes ticks—the same ticks that spread Lyme disease and other co-infections.

-Once inside the bloodstream, Babesia invades and disrupts red blood cells, contributing to anemia, immune activation, fluctuating symptoms, and impaired oxygen delivery.
+Once in the bloodstream, Babesia disrupts red blood cells, contributing to anemia, inflammation, and fluctuating symptoms.

 Babesia requires antiparasitic treatment.
 Standard Lyme antibiotics alone are not sufficient.